-For patients with STEMI, do immediate angiography with percutaneous coronary intervention (PCI); if immediate PCI is not available, give fibrinolytics.
+For patients with ST-segment elevation M, do immediate angiography with percutaneous coronary intervention (PCI); if immediate PCI is not available, give fibrinolytics.

-For patients with NSTEMI who are stable, do angiography within 24 to 48 h; for those who are unstable, do immediate angiography with PCI.
+For patients with non-ST-segment elevation MI who are stable, do angiography within 24 to 48 hours; for those who are unstable, do immediate angiography with PCI.

 Following recovery, initiate or continue antiplatelet drugs, beta-blockers, ACE inhibitors, and statins.